 Another option if you’re at least 62 with a home that’s not heavily mortgaged, is to take out a reverse mortgage.
 This type of mortgage gives you tax-free cash.
 No repayments are due, until you die or move out of the house.

 However, these loans are expensive.
 In addition, these types of mortgages aren’t for those people who want to give their home to heirs, because most or all of the home’s equity may be eaten up by the loan principal and interest.

 Fed Week’s recent article entitled “Considerations for Borrowing in Retirement” explains that reverse mortgages work best for seniors who need cash, who want to stay in their homes and who have few other options.

-These HECM reverse mortgage loans are insured by the Federal Housing Administration (FHA).
+These HECM mortgage loans are insured by the Federal Housing Administration (FHA).
 They let homeowners convert their home equity into cash with no monthly mortgage payments.